 - Size of the Contact Points

 When purchasing an e collar, the first thing to consider is always your dog’s size.
 Some e-collars, like the SportDog 425X FieldTrainer, are small and compact but can handle small to large dogs.
 Some, like the ET-300 Mini Educator, while it can work for bigger dogs, is best for small to medium-sized breeds.
-For toy breeds to small-sized canines, Dogtra has the iQMini or the very popular Dogtra 200C.
+For toy breeds to small-sized canines, Dogtra has the all-new CUE or the very popular Dogtra 200C.
 Straps may be adjustable, but you don’t want a receiver that is too big for your dog.

 Ecollar straps also can come in a variety of materials.
 Shock collars by E-Collar Technologies, for example, usually come with a Biothane strap that’s flexible, durable, and washable.
 That makes it comfortable for dogs while still ensuring clean-up is easy for the pet owner.
 Plastic straps are easily cut to size to fit better, too.
 If you have a dog that’s prone to leash pulling, getting a strap with a bungee may help reduce the stress on their necks.

 Finally, consider the contact points or prongs.
 Contact points range in size from short to extra long (from half an inch to 1”).
 Contact points need to make contact with a dog’s skin to generate consistent correction.
 If you have a longer-haired dog, longer contact points may work better versus a short one.

 Contact points are usually made of stainless steel that has nickel components.
 If your dog is allergic to nickel, titanium contact points are available.
 There are also comfort wing pads that help distribute the pressure, adding to a dog’s comfort.

 To prepare for e-collar use, ensure that you get an e-collar that is ideal for your dog’s size and takes into account their comfort.

 Proper E-Collar Fit